 If we look back at the second word in the acronym, amplification, we will gain a better understanding of what a laser does.
-Once this beam of light is created, it is amplified in some way to produce a focal point.
+Once this beam of light is created, it is amplified to produce a focal point.

-As the atoms begin to move, they create a weak light, and as more and more energy is added, the light waves become even more concentrated.
-Unlike with other types of light (such as a flashlight), the light rays of lasers all have the same wavelength and are coherent, which is what makes it such a powerful concentration of energy.
+As the atoms begin to move, they create a weak light, and as more energy is added, the light waves become very concentrated.
+Unlike with other types of light (such as a flashlight), the light rays emitted from lasers all have the same wavelength and are coherent, which is what makes it such a powerful concentration of energy.

 The laser is one of the most versatile modern inventions.
-Lasers are used in almost every industry, including:
+Laser etching, marking, and engraving are used in almost every industry, including:

 Each industry has its own uses for lasers.
-In the manufacturing industry, for example, lasers are used in a variety of everyday tasks, such as welding, cutting, cleaning, measuring, drilling and sensing, as well as marking, etching and engraving.
+In the manufacturing industry, for example, laser marking systems are used in a variety of everyday tasks, such as welding, cutting, cleaning, measuring, drilling, and sensing, as well as marking, etching, and engraving.

 Why Does Your Business Need Laser Marking, Laser Etching and Laser Engraving?

-Whether you work in the automotive and aerospace industries or the medical device industry, you understand the importance of part identification.
+Whether you work in the automotive, aerospace, or medical device industry and you are working from a desk, you understand the importance of part identification.
 For each division of manufacturing, there are laws and regulations put in place regarding identification to reduce error and ensure part safety.